 - Never hang up clothes until they’re completely dry.
 Wardrobe doors tend to fit snug, meaning moisture has nowhere to escape and will gather on the coldest surface.

 - Routinely leave a door open.
-Doing this allows air to flow in and out from the rest of the room.
+Doing this allows air to flow in and out of the room.

 - Take the doors off entirely.
 This look is popular in designer apartments, especially if you have stylish or colourful clothing collections, though we don’t recommend it if you have cats!